Panj Pyare: Historical usage

 After the formation of the institution of Panj Piare in 1699, Guru Gobind Singh appointed five Sikhs in Nanded to accompany Madho Das (popularly known as Banda Bairagi) on his northwards mission to conquer Sirhind in 1708.
 The names of these five Panj Piare were: Binod Singh, Kahan Singh, Baj Singh, Daya Singh, and Ram Singh.
 Guru Gobind Singh requested Banda to obey the counsel of the Panj Piare but since no accounts of Banda's life mention the institute of the Panj Piare beyond this, it is believed he may not have heeded their commands fully and went astray.

 Background

+Guru Nanak had organized his followers into sangats, with a meeting between two Sikhs coming to be termed sadh sangat.
+A gathering of five Sikhs came to be known as panj parmeshar.
 The idea of five beloved ones predate the formalization of the Khalsa Panth by Guru Gobind Singh in 1699.
 Guru Nanak alludes to the institution of "five beloved sons" in his gurbani.